Birkbeck2/web-development/lectures/visualising-data-js-3.md

 Canvas graphics are drawn onto the `<canvas>` element, which can be given a width and a height in pixels.

-There are two types of drawing: "2d" for two-dimensional graphics and "webgl" for three-dimensional graphics through the OpenGL interface.
+There are two types of drawing: "2d" for two-dimensional graphics and "webGL" and its successor "webGPU" for three-dimensional graphics.
 We will just look at "2d" graphics.

 You can create a context object using the getContext method on the `<canvas>` DOM element.
 This object has methods with which you can draw on the `<canvas>`.